30361 - DOING BUSINESS IN EUROPE

 No prerequisites are required.

 This course provides an overview of the variety of EU business environments, focusing on context, opportunity and challenges.
-EU presents a patchwork of different legal, institutional and cultural backgrounds, and institutions regulating the behavior of economic actors differ tremendously.
+It also provides an intro to entrepreneurship, with an hand-on approach to idea generation and starting a business.
+1. The course will start with an overview on EU context.
+The EU presents a patchwork of different legal, institutional and cultural backgrounds, and institutions regulating the behavior of economic actors differ tremendously.
 Business environments vary from one country to another, and individual countries present big differences too.
 Doing business in such a diverse environment proves to be demanding, both for Europeans used to deal with a single country, and for non-Europeans, who may struggle grasping the differences among European countries.
-1. The course will start with an overview on EU context.
-This will include an analysis of the historical milestones of the Union, the major recent political issues, and general features of industrial organization, labor market, and bureaucracy.
-2. It will then move on to discuss more practically how to start a business in different EU countries and what are the main available resources and opportunities as well as the primary hurdles as opposed to other business settings students may know–such as the US.
+2. The course will then move on to discuss more practically how to start a business in different EU countries and what are the main available resources and opportunities as well as the primary hurdles as opposed to other business settings students may know–such as the US.
 3. It will zoom into digital platforms and tech businesses in EU and the challenges these specific types of business have encountered both at single country and EU level.
-This comprises fiscal issues, labor markets, and oligopolistic competition among others.
-4. The course will end with an overview of the EU financial system and how to raise capital to fund ven
+This comprises the capital markets and VC environment, fiscal issues, labor markets, and oligopolistic competition among

 - Recognize and summarize the key differences and similarities in the European business environment.